On this dayAug 07, 1930

 Lawrence Beitler/Bettmann/Corbis

 That afternoon, word of the charges against these young Black men spread, and a growing mob of angry white residents gathered outside the Grant County jail.
 Around 9:30 pm, the mob attempted to rush the jail and was repelled by tear gas.
 An hour later, members of the mob successfully barreled past the sheriff and three deputies, grabbed Mr. Shipp and Mr. Smith from their cells as they prayed, and dragged them into the street.
-By then, the crowd totaled between 5,000 and 10,000 people—half the white population of Grant County.
+By then, the crowd totaled between 5,000 and 10,000 people.
 While spectators watched and cheered, the mob beat, tortured, and hanged both men from trees in the courthouse yard, brutally murdering them without the benefit of trial or legal proof of guilt.

 As the bodies of Mr. Shipp and Mr. Smith remained suspended above the crowd, members of the mob re-entered the jail and grabbed 16-year-old James Cameron, another Black youth accused of being involved in the crime.
 The mob beat the teenager severely and was preparing to hang him alongside the others, but when a member of the crowd intervened and said he was innocent, James was released.